DETAILED ACTION

 a second stage having a second adsorbing surface facing the first adsorbing surface in a vertical direction, the second stage being configured to adsorb a die on the second adsorbing surface (FIG. 8, bonding head 5, holding first component P1 vertically above second component P2);

-a first driver configured to move at least one of the first stage and the second stage (moving mechanism described in paragraph 30);
+a first driver configured to move at least one of the first stage and the second stage (moving mechanism described in paragraph 30); and

 wherein the optical device comprises:

-a light source configured to emit light (FIG. 8, coaxial illumination 11); and
+a light source configured to emit light (FIG. 8, coaxial illumination 11);

-a photodetector configured to detect reflected light generated when the light is reflected from the wafer and the die (FIG. 8, polarization camera 1a, described starting in paragraph 60),
+a photodetector configured to detect reflected light generated when the light is reflected from the wafer and the die; and

-wherein the optical device is further configured to polarize the light and the reflected light (FIG. 8, polarization beam splitter 3c, described starting in paragraph 60), and
+a polarizer configured to polarize the light and the reflected light (FIG. 8, polarization beam splitter 3c, described starting in paragraph 60),

-wherein the optical device is configured to be movable between the first stage and the second stage in a horizontal direction that is orthogonal to the vertical direction (paragraph 30, advancing and retracting to avoid collision).
+wherein the optical device is configured to be movable between the first stage and the second stage in a horizontal direction that is orthogonal to the vertical direction (paragraph 30, advancing and retracting to avoid collision),

 While Fujita does not explicitly state that a length of the first optical path is equal to a length of the second optical path, Fujita does teach that lens 2 in FIG. 8 is used to image both the first and second components, suggesting that both are in focus, which is easier to achieve with matching optical paths.